 - Put ghee or oil and roast the parantha till brown spots can be seen on both surfaces.

-- When done, transfer to a serving platter and serve hot with butter and pickle.
+- When done, transfer to a serving plate and serve hot.

 Preparation Time: 30 minutes